BenDoyle/pretty_gsl/README.md

 # PrettyGLS

-This gem provides a nice interface to the GNU scientific library through the Ruby/GSL wrapper.
+This gem provides a nice interface to the <a href = 'http://rb-gsl.rubyforge.org/'>GNU scientific library</a> through the <a href = 'http://www.gnu.org/software/gsl/manual/html_node/'>Ruby/GSL</a> wrapper.
 I've simply attempted to update the interface to use more idiomatic ruby.

 ## Installation